Sailors become Soldiers who become Sailors

 British Landing at Long Island would soon threaten the American Army and the cause |

-In some ways, the latter was the hardest decision.
-The British naval power was even more formidable than their land forces.
-Crossing despite these two obstacles would almost certainly lead to disaster.
-But when a sudden fog rolled into New York harbor on the night of August 29th, Washington took a brief opportunity to act.
+In some ways, the latter was the toughest decision.
+The British naval strength was even more powerful than their land forces.
+Crossing despite these two hurdles would almost certainly cause disaster.
+But when a sudden fog rolled into New York harbor on the night of August 29th, Washington seized a brief chance to act.

 ![]() |

-So under the cover of darkness and a shroud of fog, he took a risky move and sent his army forward against the enemy.
-His tool was the 14th Massachusetts’ sailor-soldiers.
-For hour after hour, Glover’s men rowed boat after boat, carrying soldiers, horses, and what equipment they could manage without alerting the British, who waited just a few hundred yards away.
+So under cover of darkness and a thick fog, he made a risky decision and ordered his army to move against the enemy.
+His advantage was the 14th Massachusetts’ sailor-soldiers.
+For hour after hour, Glover’s men rowed boat after boat, carrying soldiers, horses, and equipment they could manage without alerting the British, who waited just a few hundred yards away.

 ![]() |